Higgs inflation in Einstein-Cartan gravity

 In this section we study the full parameter space of the theory~\eqref{S_eff} with the four couplings~\eqref{params} taking general positive values.
 The main result of our scan is that successful inflation is possible in a significant portion of the parameter space.

 We implement the numerical procedure described in appendix~\ref{sec:numerical_procedure}.
 Briefly, it amounts to the following.
 First, we determine the region of the parameter space where the observed CMB normalization \eqref{CMB_norm} is obtained at the number of e-foldings given in \Eq (\ref{N}).
 Generally, this region defines a three-dimensional hypersurface.
 Then we compute $n_s$ and $r$ within this region and reject the points leading to $n_s< 0.5$.
 There are specific corners of the parameter space where one or multiple periods of brief violation of slow-roll can take place.
 We have verified that the contribution of this periods to the total $N_\star$ does not exceed $1.1$.
 It will be interesting to see if such behaviour can lead to observable features.

-Figures~\ref{fig:NY} and~\ref{fig:Holst} represent the two-dimensional slices of the hypersurface defined by \Eqs \eqref{CMB_norm} and (\ref{N}).
+Figures~\ref{fig:NY} and~\ref{fig:Holst} represent two-dimensional slices of the hypersurface defined by \Eqs \eqref{CMB_norm} and (\ref{N}).
 In order to show how inflationary observables depend on the parameters of the theory, we present also three-dimensional slices of the hypersurface.
 This slices are taken by fixing one out of the four couplings \eqref{params} to a specific value.

 We consider four cases: $\xi_\gamma=0$, $\xi_\eta=0$, $\bar{\gamma}=1$, and $\xi = 0$.
 They generalize the particular corners of the parameter space studied analytically in the previous sections.
 For example, setting $\bar{\gamma}=1$ allows us to study inflation in the regime when both Einstein-Hilbert and Holst terms are equally important.
 In each case we scan over the remaining three couplings and select those satisfying the CMB normalization and $n_s>0.5$.
 Our results are shown in figures~\ref{fig:Gen1}--\ref{fig:Gen4}.
-First, one observes that the results presented in figures \ref{fig:Holst} and \ref{fig:NY} are reproduced.
+First, one observes that the results presented in figures \ref{fig:NY} and \ref{fig:Holst} are reproduced.
 Second, we see that the theory (\ref{S_eff}) allows for inflation compatible with observations for a broad range of the parameters (\ref{params}).